rhepach/Kinect/README.md

 ### Step 1 - recording
 Collect data by using the recording script.

-To use the recording script the Kinect should already be connected to your computer via a USB-port.
+To use the recording script the Kinect should already be connected to your computer via a USB-port. <br/>

-Once the script is executed an command line input of the study name and subsequently the subject name will be requested.
-Afterwards, the recording GUI (see the image below) continuously showing the the camera input pops up.
+Once the script is executed a command line input of the study name and subsequently the subject name will be requested.
+Afterwards, the recording GUI (see the image below), continuously showing the the camera input, pops up.
--  By pressing the "Record" button the recording could be started/stopped.
+-  By pressing the "Record" button the recording could be started and stopped.
 - By pressing the button in the right corner a new folder below the subject folder level will be generated.

 ![Image of the Recording GUI](ressources/RecordingGUI.PNG)